Figa91/L4D_classes_upgrades_etc-SMSRoles/README.md

 # SMSRoles
 Plugins united by new global forward #CreateGlobalForward Function.
-We create classes with different perks and abilities.
+Created classes with different perks and abilities.